Caribbean Beach Resort Fact Sheet Moderate Resort

 A game arcade room, Goombay Games, is located at OPR, adjacent to the shops.

-Hair wrapping and face painting is usually available by the main pool at OPR.
+Hair wrapping and face painting are usually available by the main pool at OPR.

 Laundry facilities, with coin-operated washers and dryers, are located at each village, near the pool.
 Detergent, bleach, and softener can be purchased from vending machines.